Silicon Analysts

 Pricing Power and Wafer Economics

 TSMC's technological lead translates directly into pricing power.
 A 3nm wafer is estimated to cost customers between $17,000 and $22,000, with an average selling price hovering around $20,000.
 This is nearly double the price of a 7nm wafer, which costs approximately $8,000 to $11,000.
-This premium is justified by the significant performance-per-watt and density gains offered by the N3 process, which are critical for AI workloads.

-This pricing structure, combined with high-yield manufacturing at scale, is the engine behind TSMC's impressive profit margins.
-For customers, these high wafer costs, combined with expensive CoWoS packaging (around $50-$90 per chip) and HBM stacks, result in a Bill of Materials (BOM) for a single AI accelerator that can easily exceed several thousand dollars before any margin is added.
+This premium is justified by the significant performance-per-watt and density gains offered by the N3 process.
+For customers, these high wafer costs, combined with expensive CoWoS packaging ($50-$90 per chip) and HBM stacks, result in a Bill of Materials (BOM) that can easily exceed several thousand dollars per accelerator.
+Visualize how these cost components stack up across 13 AI chips with our Cost Bridge tool.

 The Competitive Landscape: A Widening Chasm